 Once upon a time, I was one of those beginners.
 Marveled by the mechanical aspect of watches, but overwhelmed with the sheer variety of options out on the market.
 That is… Until I discovered the Seiko SKX.

-Overall, the Seiko SKX009 is a reliable dive watch with 200 meters of water resistance and an impressive ISO 6425 certification (more about that later).
-While it’s not the most refined-looking watch, it certainly has its own distinct tool-watch look that is extremely polarizing to some.
+The Seiko SKX009 is a reliable dive watch with 200 meters of water resistance and an impressive ISO 6425 certification (more about that later).
+Its in-house 7S26 movement is an impressive manufacturing feat, however, rather basic, and inacurate.
+While it’s not the most refined-looking watch, the SKX is absolutely iconic in its history and design.

-In this review, I’ll be sharing my thoughts about the SKX after wearing it for years, as well as a few strap recommendations, and similarly priced dive watch alternatives you may want to consider if the SKX009 just doesn’t do it for you.
-Read on for more details.
+In this review, I’ll be sharing my thoughts about the SKX after wearing it for years, a few strap recommendations, and similarly priced dive watch alternatives you may want to consider if the SKX009 just doesn’t do it for you.

 - Diameter: 42mm